 The Cornet Bay Retreat Center

-On the shores of Cornet Bay with a spectacular view of Mount Baker, sits the Cornet Bay Retreat Center.
+The Cornet Bay Retreat Center sits on the shores of Cornet Bay with a spectacular view of Mount Baker.
 A popular place for both small and large groups alike, guests enjoy the beautiful surroundings of old growth trees, abundant wildlife, an historic camp fire ring, playing fields, and a variety of outdoor activities.
 This camp can accommodate up to 200 persons overnight.
 Cornet Bay has two cabins available for rent as well.
-For more information, click here.